-Since the last few decades, growth in human population has increased the rate of consumption of natural resources.
-It has accelerated the loss of species and habitation in different parts of the world.
-Tropical regions which occupy only about one-fourth of the total area of the world, contain about three-fourth of the world human population.
-Over-exploitation of resources and deforestation have become rampant to fulfil the needs of large population.
-As these tropical rain forests contain 50 per cent of the species on the earth, destruction of natural habitats have proved disastrous for the entire biosphere.
+Tropical regions which occupy only about one-fourth of the total area of the world, contain about three fourth of the world human population.
+Over exploitation of resources and deforestation have become rampant to fulfill the needs of large population.
+Tropical rain forests contain 50 per cent of the species on the earth.
+Destruction of natural vegetation have proved disastrous for the entire biosphere.

-Natural calamities such as earthquakes, floods, volcanic eruptions, forest fires, droughts, etc. cause damage to the flora and fauna of the earth, bringing change the biodiversity of respective affected regions.
-Pesticides and other pollutants such as hydrocarbons and toxic heavy metals destroy the weak and sensitive species.
+- 1. Natural calamities such as earthquakes, floods, volcanic eruptions, forest fires, droughts, etc. cause damage to the flora and fauna of the earth, bringing change the biodiversity of respective affected regions. - 2.
+Pesticides and other pollutants such as hydrocarbons and toxic heavy metals destroy the weak and sensitive species. - 3.
 Species which are not the natural inhabitants of the local habitat but are introduced into the system, are called exotic species.

 There are many examples when a natural biotic community of the ecosystem suffered extensive damage because of the introduction of exotic species.

 During the last few decades, some animals like tigers, elephants, rhinoceros, crocodiles, minks and birds were hunted mercilessly by poachers for their horn, tusks, hides, etc. It has resulted in the rendering of certain types of organisms as endangered category.